 This featurette on Martha covers the details of her relationships with an objective touch without casting judgment.
 And yet, we have made Martha relatable by including her trials.
 We can empathize with the challenges she would face when her out-of-wedlock babe was in her arms.

-From this point forward, the events of Joven’s life is intertwined with Jean-Scott not Lem or Treb.
+From this point forward, the events of Joven’s life is intertwined with Jean-Scott, not Lem or Treb.
 When Joven marries, we can write the age of Jean-Scott and Martha and compare the age differences between mother and step-father and Jove and his bridge.
-We can include Jean-Scott’s death in Joven’s story, as that would invoke certain feelings in laying to rest he father, even if they didn’t share DNA.
+We can include Jean-Scott’s death in Joven’s story, as that would invoke certain feelings in laying to rest his father, even if they didn’t share DNA.

 Family Histories Are Messy – Be Truthful but Gentle

 Our families don’t always conform to traditional genealogical forms.
 Biological contributions do not mean parenting.
 It’s up to us to record an accurate picture of relationships when charts and forms fall short.

 If you have additional writing questions, include them in the comments section below.